-Your holiday was filled with family, friends and fun.
-But along with the laughs and good times, you probably indulged in wine, rich desserts and extravagant meals.
-While you enjoyed the indulgence in the moment, now you may feel lousy—physically and emotionally.
+Holidays are often filled with family, friends and fun.
+But along with the laughs and good times, you may have indulged in wine, cookies and rich desserts, and extravagant meals.
+While you might have enjoyed the indulgence in the moment, you may feel lousy now—physically and emotionally.

 The effects of unhealthy eating

 If you indulged in a few days of eating unhealthy foods, you’re probably feeling certain signs of discomfort, including:

 Constipation: Foods high in fat and carbohydrates and low in dietary fiber may lead to constipation (difficulty with bowel movements).
 The biggest culprits are cheese, red meats, and processed foods like cookies and crackers that have lots of fat and little to no fiber.